vv-work/KB/Unity/URPShader.md

 6. `Varyings` and `Attributes` what is the diffrence
 7. ComputeBuffs ?
 8. Shadow Caster Pass - is it a shader or a pass?
+9. Passes how can we use them ?
+What are they?
+> Yes
+10. Why do we have multiple subshaders in one shader?
+> Diffrent version of Unity
+12. Some practical tutorial to get close enough experience to write a outline shader

 ## Basics